-I found this reasonably priced free-standing fountain online.
+I found this reasonably priced, free-standing fountain online.
 When it arrived, it looked nothing like it did on my computer screen.
-So, I faux painted it to give the terra cotta the look and feel of stone.
-Then I found the perfect spot to put it, on a wall facing the outdoor dining area.
-Here it provides the beauty of movement and sound as my clients enjoy dinner with a view of the Bay from their home on Corinthian Island.
-There are French doors to the right of the fountain enabling the sound of the gentle stream of water to drift inside the luxurious Mediterranean home like the tinkling of keys from a nearby piano.
+So I faux painted it to give the terra cotta the look and feel of stone.
+Then I found the perfect spot for it, on a wall facing the outdoor dining area.
+Here, it provides the beauty of movement and sound as my clients enjoy dinner with a view of the Bay from their home on Corinthian Island.
+The French doors to the right of the fountain enable the sound of the gentle stream of water to drift inside the luxurious Mediterranean home like the tinkling of keys from a nearby piano.

 Desert Garden Treasure

 I bought this inexpensive Mexican stone fountain at one of my favorite stores in Santa Fe called Jackalope.
-I placed it next to the patio where it draws visitors with its vibrant splashing water outdoors to the casita’s colorful garden.
-It also beckons birds of all kinds who stop for a drink in the morning as I read the paper and sip coffee.
-I hear its music throughout the day and into the evening while I start a fire in the outdoor kiva to warm the cool desert air.
+I placed it next to the patio, where its vibrant splashing water draws visitors outdoors to the casita’s colorful garden.
+It also beckons birds of all kinds who stop for a drink in the morning as I read the newspaper and sip my coffee.
+I hear the fountain’s music throughout the day and into the evening while I start a fire in the outdoor kiva to warm the cool desert air.
 After gathering for dinner at a table next to the fountain, my friends and I move to the fireplace for coffee and ghost stories.
-Fire and water – the same essential elements human beings have gathered around for centuries upon centuries.
+Fire and water are the essential elements human beings have gathered around for centuries.

 Fountains need not cost a lot of money or take much space.
 They create wonderful focal points and mask unwanted sounds.
-Plus, fountains can make a large space feel more intimate, and a small space more inviting.
-In addition, they attract wildlife with their source of life giving water.
+Fountains can make a large space feel more intimate, and a small space more inviting.
+They attract wildlife with their source of life-giving water.

-I hope you have a beautiful fountain to hang out by this August.
-And if not, find one and spend some time there.
-Or better yet plan to install a fountain on your property so that next summer your home will be filled with the magical beauty of sound and movement.
-Happy splashing this last month of summer!
+I hope you have a beautiful fountain to hang out by this summer.
+But if you don’t, find one and spend some time there.
+Better yet, plan to install a fountain on your property so next year your home will be filled with the magical beauty of sound and movement.
+Happy splashing!